wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-azure-ad.md

 Before you try out this guide, complete the following:

 -  [Configured Azure AD as an external IdP](../administer/configure-an-external-idp/configure-azure-ad-as-an-external-idp.md).
--  If you don't already have an API in Choreo, [develop a REST API](../develop-components/develop-services/develop-a-rest-api.md) or a [REST API Proxy](../develop-components/develop-a-rest-api-proxy.md).
+-  An API: If you don't already have an API in Choreo, [develop a REST API](../develop-components/develop-services/develop-a-rest-api.md) or a [REST API Proxy](../develop-components/develop-a-rest-api-proxy.md).
 - Deploy and publish your API.
-- **An Azure Active Directory account**:  If you don’t already have one, set up an Azure Active Directory account at [https://azure.microsoft.com/en-gb/](https://azure.microsoft.com/en-gb/).
+- An Azure Active Directory account:  If you don’t already have one, set up an Azure Active Directory account at [https://azure.microsoft.com/en-gb/](https://azure.microsoft.com/en-gb/).
-- **Administrator rights to your Choreo organization**: You need this to configure the Azure AD account in your organization.
+- Administrator rights to your Choreo organization: You need this to configure the Azure AD account in your organization.
 - To create applications, the `Application Developer` role is required.
 [Learn more](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-developer)

 ## Step 1: Assign scopes to an API in Choreo

-To provide fine-grained access control to resources, we use scopes.
+To provide fine-grained access control to resources, Choreo uses scopes.
 Follow the steps below to assign a scope to the resources in the API:

 1. In the **Component Listing** pane, click on the component you want to attach scopes to.
 2. On the left navigation, click **Manage** and then **Permissions**.